Stepping into the new AGE

+Currently, the dispatch section relies on a system dating back to the start of the Air Force: a pencil, paper and a radio.

+“Our dispatch process right now is very analog,” said Tempel.
+“We get a call on the radio and we write it down on a piece of paper.
+We like to say the drivers are their own boss out there.
+Yes they are being requested, but they have to use their own knowledge and experience to prioritize what aircraft is going to need what.”

-Harry Stone, Stone Aircraft Maintenance Solutions LLC CEO, presents the RANGER AGE Management System to members from the 86th Maintenance Squadron aerospace ground equipment unit at Ramstein Air Base, Germany, Sept.
-24, 2024.
-U.S. Air Forces in Europe – Air Forces Africa recently purchased RANGER for all of the AGE units across the major command.
-(U.S. Air Force photo by Senior Airman Brenden Beezley)
+U.S. Air Forces in Europe – Air Forces Africa recently purchased the RANGER AGE Management System for all of the AGE units across the major command.
+This software seeks to modernize the AGE dispatch process by allowing digital requests, queuing and logging of all AGE services.

+“Overall, I think this change will make operations much smoother,” said Mitchell.
+“I think our run times will become quicker and we can eliminate missed runs all together.”

+According to Mitchell, the RANGER system will streamline operations by replacing the manual process of radios and paper logs with a digital platform that allows dispatchers to assign tasks electronically and track requests in real time.
+Drivers will receive job assignments directly to their devices, reducing delays and improving task prioritization.

 |Date Taken: